 Department of Agriculture and Water Resources, November 2018

-The factsheet provides an overview of the risk analysis for fresh
+The factsheet provides an overview of the risk analysis for apples from USA.

 If you have difficulty accessing these files, visit